 Also notable: Member of the Crime and Justice Research Alliance, the Academy of Criminal Justice Sciences, the American Society of Criminology, the National Criminal Justice Association, and the American Evaluation Association.
 Certified Facilitator for the California Brief Multicultural Competence Scale (CMBCS) Multicultural Training Program.

-Dr. Elam is also working with the Governor’s Committee on Juvenile Justice, the Michigan Department of Health and Human Services, and local jurisdictions to ensure that justice-involved youth are treated fairly and equitably.
-He is responsible for ongoing data collection and reporting and provides technical assistance and strategic support to develop and implement solutions that reduce disproportionate minority contact with Michigan’s child welfare and juvenile justice systems.
+For the last decade, Dr. Elam has worked with the Governor’s Committee on Juvenile Justice, the Michigan Department of Health and Human Services, and local jurisdictions to ensure that justice-involved youth are treated fairly and equitably.
+He is responsible for data collection, reporting, technical assistance and strategic support to develop and implement solutions that reduce disproportionate minority contact in Michigan’s child welfare and juvenile justice systems.

-Dr. Elam recently began assisting the Annie E. Casey Foundation with the Expanding the Bench Initiative.
+Dr. Elam is assisting the Annie E. Casey Foundation as an advisor and mentor with the Expanding the Bench Initiative.
 This initiative aims to improve evaluation science and social innovation by increasing diversity in the field of research and evaluation.
 Dr. Elam’s work will focus on evaluators from historically underrepresented groups with evaluation expertise in the areas of child welfare and juvenile justice.

-In addition, Dr. Elam is leading a PPA team conducting Student Voice focus groups for the Michigan Department of Education as part of the department’s strategy to improve educational outcomes through the African-American Young Men of Promise Initiative.
-Findings will be used to help develop new public policy, culturally responsive pedagogy and teaching approaches that increase the academic success and retention of students of color in underperforming schools.
+Dr. Elam is also partnering with the Michigan Department of Education (MDE) to document the experiences and perspectives of students of color in Michigan’s public school system.
+The goal is to help Michigan schools narrow the achievement gap between African-American students and others by listening to these students about their experiences.
+Findings will be used to help develop culturally responsive pedagogy and teaching approaches that increase the academic success and retention of students of color in underperforming schools.